About the Project

 The (Re) Imagine Project

 The City has engaged Baltimore firm GWWO Architects to design the renovation/addition, assisted by local civil engineering company Ross France and landscape architects RHI.
-Your (re)imagining of the Manassas Museum will help inform the design of the renovation/addition.
+Your (re)imagining of the Manassas Museum has helped inform the design of the renovation/addition.

 See the April 20, 2021 GWWO presentation to the Architectural Review Board